 14. Learn to give balanced answers

 Your views should be balanced and impartial.
 This does not mean that you should not take a stand.
-Ideally, you should have stand – without any political or social biases.
+Ideally, you should be without any political or social biases.
 Once you take a stand on controversial topics, be prepared with your justification for the same.
 Don’t give sweeping generalizations without a proper base.

 15. Know your district and state